AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Time spent on designing, testing, and iterating on prototypes is often the first thing to be neglected when teams are trying to move fast.
 But a good user experience is an important differentiator in the AI age, and with LLM generation, velocity is no longer an excuse not to research.

+In fact, prototyping and research ultimately *save* time because prototypes can be purely vibe coded, no code quality required.

 In the AI age building *something* is easy, but building something *good* is still hard.
 That's why prototyping and user-research are first-class citizens in Cascade Methodology.

 ### #3: Implement